 Your cover letter is like the spare tire; you don’t know when it comes of great use.
 Strange, right?

-But, if you’re serious about landing a job, whether its an internship, full-time or part-time your resume is not enough.
-So, yes, you should write a cover letter for giving more weight to your application.
+But, if you’re serious about landing a job, whether it’s an internship, full-time or part-time your resume is not enough.
+So, yes, you should write a cover letter to give more weight to your application.
 No worries, though.

 We’ve got you covered in the following guide that answers all your questions.
 And, it’s going to help you to write that perfect architecture cover letter.